API Reference

 Tensor

-- static tensor_product(gate, another_gate, dtype=torch.complex64)[source]
+- static tensor_product(gate, another_gate, dtype=None)[source]

 Compute tensor product of two gates.

-:param : :type : gate: torch.Tensor, shape: (2, 2, out_dim, in_dim) :param : :type : another_gate: torch.Tensor, shape: (2, 2, out_dim, in_dim)
+:param : :type : gate: torch.Tensor, shape: (2, 2, out_dim, in_dim) :param : :type : another_gate: torch.Tensor, shape: (2, 2, out_dim, in_dim) :param : Both gates should have the same dtype. :type : dtype: torch dtype, optional.
+If None, uses the dtype of the input gate.

 return: torch.Tensor, shape: (4, 4, out_dim, in_dim)